Philippine grandma sews face masks for Taal volcano evacuees

 Cloth donations poured in when people heard of Manuano’s efforts, she said.
 She has since received cloth donations, allowing her to produce around 400 more checkered, flowery and striped face masks.

-“A lot of people here needed face masks, supplies were sold out and others were very expensive,” said neighbor Remedios Guevarra.
+“A lot of people here needed face masks, supplies were sold out and others were very expensive,” said neighbour Remedios Guevarra.

-Mantuano’s son-in-law, a member of a motorcycle riders’ group, delivers food and the home-made masks to evacuation centers.
+Mantuano’s son-in-law, a member of a motorcycle riders’ group, delivers food and the home-made masks to evacuation centres.